536f6e6179/arcturus-friend-feed-plugin/README.md

 #### Authentication endpoint

 Because this api uses the [private channels](https://pusher.com/docs/client_api_guide/client_private_channels) feature of [pusher.com](https://pusher.com), it is needed to authenticate the user for the channel.
 An example on how to do this can be found [here](webapi/example/auth.php).
+Note you need the [pusher.com library](https://github.com/pusher/pusher-http-php) for this!

 The core of the file is as follow: